 B.A. in Theology Pastoral Studies

-From your first week retreat until the good byes of grad day, your Pastoral Ministry training experience will be full of numerous life and ministry highlights.
-Over the course of 4 years there are multiple ministry assignments where we are allowed the privilege of leading Sunday morning services across Alberta.
-Other highlights include the third year we participate in the Minister’s Gathering of the PAOC in Banff and then the fourth year field trip to Vancouver where we are able to engage and interact with significant leaders, up close and personal.
-A sense of community is established as together we discover and affirm each other’s call and gifting.
+From your first weekend program retreat until the goodbyes of grad day, your Pastoral Ministry training experience will be comprised of many highlights.
+Over your time in Pastoral, there are multiple ministry assignments where we are allowed the privilege of leading Sunday morning services across Alberta.
+Other highlights include the third year we participate in the Minister’s Gathering of the PAOC and then the fourth year field trip to Vancouver where we are able to engage and interact with significant leaders, up close and personal, as well as the insight of completing the Birkman Assessment.

-Classes over the course of the 4 years provide an extensive approach to learning and training.
+Classes over the course of the degree provide an extensive approach to learning and training.
+Core to the program is the concept of the Metanarrative.
 Creative, engaging and interactive would be words that describe the environment that is created by the professors.
-More than just dispensing information, the Pastoral Leadership program attempts to help students develop critical thinking, wrestling through the scriptures and establishing an approach that reflects those biblical values.
-As one grad stated, Vanguard cannot not teach you everything you need to know but it will teach you the questions that need to be asked.
+More than just dispensing information, Vanguard attempts to help students develop critical thinking, wrestling through the scriptures and establishing an approach that reflects those biblical values.
+As one grad stated, ‘Vanguard cannot not teach you everything you need to know but it will teach you the questions that need to be asked.’